CDRT/mk_docs/docs/ref/bios/settings/thinkpad/fingerprint.md

 Whether to enable authentication by password when fingerprint is not available.

+!!! info ""
-!> Visible and active only if ‘Security Mode’ has value ‘High’.
+    Visible and active only if ‘Security Mode’ has value ‘High’.

 Possible options:

 1.	**On** - Default.
 2. Off

+!!! info ""
-!>  Administrators are authenticated by a Supervisor Password.
+     Administrators are authenticated by a Supervisor Password.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|